 Why maintain metal fences?

 Iron is durable and will last for years with regular maintenance.
-But where the paint has worn away, exposure to water and air can quickly lead to rust and decay.
-When iron corrodes, it expands up to ten times its original size, which can cause paint to crack.
+But where the paint is worn, contact with water and air can quickly lead to rust and deterioration.
+When iron corrodes, it expands up to ten times its original size, which can cause the paint to crack.

-Regular maintenance of hardware such as railings and gates is essential to prevent rust and deterioration from exposure to air and water.
+Regular maintenance of hardware such as railings and gates is essential to prevent rust and deterioration caused by exposure to air and water.

-- possibly Knee pads, goggles, dust mask and work gloves
+• possibly.
+Knee pads, safety glasses, dust mask and work gloves

 1) Brush off old paint

-Use a wire brush to remove any loose and old peeling layers of paint.
-This is important as the new color will not blend with the existing one.
-Any rusty spots should be sanded down thoroughly.
+Use a steel brush to remove any loose and old flaking paint.
+This is important because the new color will not blend with the existing one.
+All rusty areas should be sanded thoroughly.

 2) Remove moss and weeds

-Scrape moss and lichen and remove weeds.
-Cut back all vegetation that comes into contact with the railing
+Scrape off moss and lichen and remove weeds.
+Trim back all vegetation that comes into contact with the railing

 3) Prepare for painting

-Existing paintwork must be roughened with medium-hard sandpaper to ensure good adhesion for the new paint.
-Wet sandpaper prevents the paper from "clogging".
+Existing paintwork must be roughened with medium-hard sandpaper to achieve good adhesion for the new paint.
+Wet sandpaper prevents the paper from “clogging.”
 Wet sanding is also advisable as it reduces dust.
 For a perfect finish, rub around the edges

 4) Remove grease and dirt